codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to hate facial hair, but then it grew on me.
+My boss told me that he was going to fire the person with the worst posture.
+I have a hunch, it might be me.

 ## Daily Trivia

-What port does HTTP run on?
+On a standard American QWERTY keyboard, what symbol will you enter if you hold the shift key and press 1?
- 1. 80
+ 1. Exclamation Mark
- 2. 23
+ 2. Asterisk
- 3. 53
+ 3. Percent Sign
- 4. 443
+ 4. Dollar Sign

 <details>
   <summary>Answer</summary>
-  80
+  Exclamation Mark
 </details>